Sign In / Sign Out

 - Map and Locations

-The MS program in community resources and development with a concentration in tourism is offered by the School of Community Resources and Development.
-This master's degree program is research-oriented.
-It is designed to prepare graduates for careers in governmental agencies, nonprofit organizations and private-sector businesses by teaching them to analyze and understand critical topics and issues pertinent to the fields of tourism, parks and recreation management, nonprofits and nongovernmental organizations, and sustainable communities.
+The MS in community resources and development with a concentration in tourism is a research-oriented master's degree program designed to prepare graduates for careers in governmental agencies, nonprofit organizations and private-sector businesses.
+Students learn to analyze and understand critical topics and issues pertinent to the fields of tourism, parks and recreation management, nonprofits and nongovernmental organizations, and sustainable communities.

 Required Core (15 credit hours)